Stormotion-Mobile/react-native-push-notifications-setup/README.md

     - `removeAllDeliveredNotifications` - a boolean parameter that tells the app whether it should delete all notifications from Notification Center or not.
   - `deviceTokenCallbacks` - an object with callback functions to manage device tokens on saving and deleting.

+- `enableNotifications` - a function to enable push notifications.
+  Params:

+  - `deviceTokenCallbacks` - an object with callback functions to manage device tokens on saving and deleting.
+  - `onPermissionDenied` - a function that is executed when permissions are not granted.
+For example, show the alert window that will notify the user about it and suggest going to the Settings to fix it.

-- `usePushNotifications` - a hook that returns an object of functions to enable/disable push notifications.
+- `disableNotifications` - a function to disable push notifications.
   Params:
   - `deviceTokenCallbacks` - an object with callback functions to manage device tokens on saving and deleting.